Pension Funds in Australia

 Australian pension funds can be divided into five groups: industry, retail, corporate, public and self-managed super funds.

 The majority of industry funds are set up as non-profit or profit-to-members organisations, enabling them to set competitive fees.
 They can vary from relatively small funds in terms of assets under management to very large.
-AustralianSuper is the largest industry fund, as well as the largest pension fund in Australia overall, at $180 billion in assets under management.

 Corporate funds have been on a sharp decline in Australia as companies have found it increasingly harder to compete with the larger and more sophisticated industry funds.
 In recent years, many companies, including mining giants BHP Billiton and Rio Tinto, have outsourced their corporate funds or disbanded them altogether.

-Top 10 Largest Superannuation Funds
+Top 10 Largest Super Funds

 Peer Risk and Asset Allocation